BUZZ-Blimps/CatchingBlimp/Summer2023/test_urdf_tool_ws/README.md

 '''
 ros2 launch test_urdf_tool launch.py
 '''
+Important: before launching this robot model, make sure the tf message is being broadcasted (see the launch file in the tf package)

 ***TO DO:***
 1. Make a more accurate model of the blimp and make it the robot model for the launch file.